BioImage-Archive/bia-integrator/bia-ingest/README.md

 $ poetry run biaingest ingest --dryrun -om=simple --process-filelist=skip ${accession_id}
 ```

-where the `accession_id` is defined in a json file
-that defines a list of strings where each string is an accession ID.
+The `accession_id` values are stored in a JSON file containing a list of strings, each representing one accession ID.

-eg.
+Example:

 ```json
 [
   "S-BIAD2197",